aljawaid/ContentCleaner/README.md

   - Easily identify plugin ownership of each extra table
 - Show default database information
   - Highlight extra columns within tables and delete columns directly from the database
-- Automatically deep clean the database from all plugins
+- Automatically deep clean the database from all plugins and plugin related data
+- Numbered cleaning jobs for easy reference
+  - Each cleaning job is specific to a plugin or a default application setting
 - Process individual cleaning jobs
-  - Each cleaning job is specific to a plugin or a default application setting
+  - Purge `sessions` data
+  - Reset calendar settings
   - Purge `Remember Me` data
-  - Purge `sessions` data
   - Remove [TemplateManager](https://github.com/aljawaid/TemplateManager "A Kanboard plugin")